ZihaoLei/WamGLM/README.md

 > Our proposed WamGLM is based on [VisualGLM-6B](https://github.com/THUDM/VisualGLM-6B) and employs LoRA fine-tuning.

 ## Dataset
 The dataset we used was the WaferMapVMQA dataset that we constructed ourselves.
 WaferMapVMQA dataset is based on the open-source dataset [MixedWM38 Dataset](https://github.com/Junliangwangdhu/WaferMap).
-For details, see the folder finetune_data/m.json.
+For details, refer to the folder `finetune_data/WaferMapVMQA_Dataset_Example.json`.
 ## Enviroment
 Pytho==`3.10`, Pytorch==`2.4.0`, CUDA==`11.8`
 ### Enviroment Setup
 ```bash
 pip install -r requirements.txt
 ```
+## Preparation
+Organize the dataset folder in the same way as the `finetune_data` folder.